Completing paperwork is a primary task of truck & bus drivers.

 On of the job skills required for professional drivers is paperwork.

-This applies more to truck drivers then bus drivers.
+This applies more to truck drivers than bus drivers.

-Also log sheets, trip sheets, those types of things.
+Also log sheets, trip sheets, and other required paperwork.

-All of those can require a fair bit of time and your ability to do paperwork is demonstrated even before you do the job.
+All of those can require a fair bit of time and your ability to do paperwork is demonstrated even before you start the job.

 Your ability to do paperwork is demonstrated even before you do the job with your application to that company.